 The literature survey shows that in the case of soft ground treated with a prefabricated vertical drain, the consolidation due to radial flow towards the vertical drain is proportional to both the coefficient of consolidation and inversely proportional to the square value of the diameter of influence zone of drain (Please refer to chapter 5 for further explanation).
 This fact indicates that under a certain diameter of influence zone of vertical drain, with an increase in the coefficient of consolidation of dredged mud, the degree of consolidation will increase within a specific elapsed time.
-The literature review (Chapter 3) shows that when lime is added to the clayey soil, as a result of flocculation, the permeability will increase which leads to an increase in the coefficient of consolidation.
-The implicit conclusion of the above two facts may now be drawn; that if lime is added to the dredged mud during the process of dredging, when it comes to ground improvement by application of preloading with a vertical drain, due to newly gained larger values of coefficient of consolidation, a smaller number of drains needs to be installed.
+The literature review (Chapter 3) shows that when lime is added to the clayey soil, as a result of flocculation, the permeability will increase which leads to an increase in the coefficient of consolidation of dredged mud, the degree of consolidation of preloading with a vertical drain, due to newly gained larger values of coefficient of consolidation, a smaller number of drains needs to be installed.
 In other words, adding lime into dredged mud slurry increases the coefficient of consolidation of clay, which in turn offsets the requirement for smaller drain spacing to meet a scheduled preloading time.

-Furthermore, it is well known that the magnitude of surcharge defines the extent of post-construction secondary compression settlement (Chapter 5).
+Furthermore, it is well known that the magnitude of surcharge defines the extent of postconstruction secondary compression settlement (Chapter 5).
 Hence, as a second beneficial aspect of the injection of lime into the dredged mud, it is envisaged that the lime treated dredged mud will require a lower surcharge to present the allowable creep settlement under the final design load.
 This expectation is again attributed to the mechanism of flocculation, which is brought about by lime addition.